Chart Color Schemes

 Londonderry's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Londonderry's health metrics closely mirror national benchmarks, with common health conditions seen across both young and old age cohorts.
+Londonderry's health metrics are close to national benchmarks, with common health conditions seen across both young and old age cohorts at a fairly standard level.

-Approximately 54% of its total population (~2,218 people) have private health cover, a rate found to be fairly high.
-The most prevalent medical conditions in the area are arthritis and asthma, affecting 8.0 and 7.6% of residents respectively.
-Meanwhile, 70.2% of residents declared themselves completely clear of medical ailments, compared to 65.9% across Greater Sydney.
-As of 2021, 16.0% of Londonderry's residents are aged 65 and over (659 people), which is lower than the 17.8% in Greater Sydney as of the same year.
+Approximately 54% of the total population (~2,246 people) have private health cover, slightly higher than the average SA2 area.
+The most prevalent medical conditions in the area are arthritis (8.0%) and asthma (7.6%).
+About 70.2% of residents report being completely clear of medical ailments, compared to 65.9% across Greater Sydney.
+Around 16.0% of residents are aged 65 and over (668 people), which is lower than the 17.8% in Greater Sydney.
 This places Londonderry's health profile broadly in line with that of the general population.

 Frequently Asked Questions - Health